johnHackworth/SeedJs/README.md

 Don't get me wrong...
 Backbone has represented a HUGE step forward for the web application development.
 Its approach and simplicity makes it just run circles around all the older javascript frameworks.
 They simply can't compete.

-2. But! aren't you saying backbone is broken?
+2. But! aren't you saying Backbone is broken?
 -----------------------------------

 No, no, no. Backbone is not broken.
 Backbone is the work and the vision of Mr. Ashkenas, and sometimes I don't share that same vision related to certain points.
 But it's perfectly fine, as long as you understand how it works and you are confortable with it!

-3. But then, what happens with backbone inheritance?
+3. But then, what happens with Backbone's inheritance?
 Isn't SeedJs intended to fix it?
 -----------------------------------

 Backbone inheritance system has no problem, it's just the common javascript prototype chaining inheritance.
 You can read about it in nearly every javascript medium-high level book published.
 And it's great, works great and it's a great and sane way of approaching to the inheritance problem.
 But... prototypical inheritance differs quite a lot from 'classical' inheritance.
 When you deal with prototypes, everything, everything, is an object.
 Backbone classes are objects.
 With their own properties and their own entity.
 And that makes a huge difference with the 'classes' of the classical inheritance-based languages.

 4. Classes are classes aren't they?
-You can extend them, makes instances of them, etc...
+You can extend them, make instances of them, etc...
 -----------------------------------

 Let's see an example of what I'm saying.
 Let's define a backbone model: